ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Update Login Profile
 Change the password for the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_password is a new password value fro an IAM user.
+Parameter aws_iam_password is a new password value for an IAM user.
 Parameter aws_iam_password_reset_required is a boolean value to determine whether a password reset should be required on change.

 * Example workflows that use this Resilient Function include `Example: AWS IAM: Change Profile Password`